 La Salle College is Canada’s largest fashion school and one of the top places to study fashion in Canada.
 It is ranked #3 on Canada’s list of top fashion colleges and over 40% of its students are from countries all over the world.
-It’s an international school of fashion, arts and design have plenty of programmes to choose from including fashion design, footwear and accessory, costume for cinema, fashion styling, fashion marketing and technical clothing design as well as offering student trips to fashion capitals like New York, Paris and London.
+It’s an international school of fashion, arts, and design that have plenty of programs to choose from including fashion design, footwear and accessory, costume for cinema, fashion styling, fashion marketing, and technical clothing design as well as offering student trips to fashion capitals like New York, Paris, and London.

 3. Vancouver, British Columbia

 Like the sound of La Salle College but are more interested in New York rather than Parisian flair of style? well, why not try the Vancouver campus.
 It has the same fantastic programs as the Montreal campus, except for the technical clothing design, cinema, footwear, and accessory programs.
 You can enjoy small classes held by an experienced faculty who pride themselves in taking a hands-on approach to educating and inspiring their students.

 Ready to take the next step in making your Candia dream a reality?
 We'll help you draft a tailored immigration strategy that will fit you to the T!

 Our Immigration Strategies are 100% Tailor-made to Your Needs.

 As an official immigration service, we offer guidance and assistance through the entire Canadian immigration process.
 Our certified RCICs (Regulated Canadian Immigration Consultants) are extremely knowledgeable in all Canadian immigration policies and are permitted by the Canadian government to liaise with them on the applicant's behalf.
 All candidates will first be evaluated to see whether or not they can apply for one of 100 immigration programs, visas and streams.
 Once we know which options you can apply for, you can then confidently select your preferred immigration program and your designated consultant will ensure that all your documents are completed accurately and submitted on time.